Can Black and White Bird Photos “Work?”

 “I believe that if black-and-white photography is done correctly, it can convey much more emotion and a deeper meaning than colour ever could.
 It’s as if by subtracting colour, the viewer is forced to add his own emotion to the images.
 Colour photography is like a novel that spells everything out in detail, whereas black-and-white photography is like poetry—its strength isn’t in what’s said; it’s in what’s left out.” – Heinrich van den Berg, Award-winning Photographer

 When I look at bird photos on social media, there are very few black and white images.
 Instead, the bird photos in these groups are often oversaturated in color, some even to the point of not reflecting reality.
 While I find this type of processing “amateurish” - even tacky looking - others “love” these photos and they do tend to get far more likes than properly edited photos.
 Why is that?
-Is color such an important element in a photo we need to supersaturate them in color?
-Is there even room for black and white bird photos?
+Is color such an important element in a photo we need to supersaturate them?
+How do black and white photographs compete against color?
 Do birds make good subjects for black and white photos?

 Maybe I am swimming against the current on this issue, but I think birds make fantastic subjects for black and white photography.
 Black and white photographs offer the advantage of removing the “distraction” of color, forcing the viewer to focus on light and composition.
 Black and white photos have a timeless quality, which is probably why they are so popular in portraiture and with interior designers.